 Don't be left out!

 Anyone looking at the following chart can be very thankful for this long bull market and all the opportunities for profit that we’ve taken.
-But—while we make no market forecasts—it’s clear that an interruption has occurred, and investors need to exercise some caution in order to hold onto existing gains and recognize the opportunity for new profits.
+But—while we make no market forecasts—it’s clear that the market is choppy and sentiment is turning south; investors need to exercise some caution in order to hold onto existing gains and recognize the opportunity for new profits.

-I’d like to offer a few more “tried and true” strategies that have paid off for our Digest contributors and subscribers over the years.
+I’d like to offer a few “tried and true” strategies that have paid off over the years.

-Bottom line, I think the most important line of attack during volatile markets is this: Buy fundamentally strong stocks that:
+Bottom line, I think the most important line of attack during stock market volatility is this: Buy fundamentally strong stocks that: